Gay Trump voters want to take a Melania drag queen to Pride

 They've been denied a spot in the parade

-A Republican LGBT group in Charlotte, North Carolina, who wanted to take a Melania Trump drag queen to Pride were denied a spot in the city’s annual Pride parade.
+A Republican LGBT group in Charlotte, North Carolina, who wanted to take a Melania Trump drag queen to Pride have planned a protest after they were denied a spot in the city’s annual Pride parade.

-The Charlotte Observer reports that Charlotte Pride released a statement reading: “In the past, we have made similar decisions to decline participation from other organizations espousing anti-LGBTQ religious or public policy stances.”
+The Charlotte Observer reports that Charlotte Pride released a statement back in June in response to Deplorable Pride kicking up a fuss about not being allowed to parade, which read: “In the past, we have made similar decisions to decline participation from other organizations espousing anti-LGBTQ religious or public policy stances.”

 Follow Charlie Brinkhurst-Cuff on Twitter here @CharlieBCuff